Aston Martin DB7 Vantage V12 For Sale

 flick at the rear.

-Used boot lids like these are very hard to find and very expensive,
+Used boot lids like these are very hard to find,

 but also, because the built-in spoiler has to blend from nothing to full height